 Receipts…Remember the taxes

 When it comes to owning a business, honesty is important.
 This means paying taxes honestly when the time comes… and it will.
-To make this process as simple and pain free as possible, keep records of everything.
+To make this process as simple and pain-free as possible, keep records of everything.
+Linked here is a receipt keeper for your purse or to put in your glovebox.
+Another personal favorite is the G2 pilot pens for a clean and smooth write.

 Keeping records can be easy, simple and may only take a few seconds or minutes a day.